 - The ESA Correlation service should have a status of “Deployed”.

-The following example shows the changes to NetWitness Platform 10.6.6 ESA rule deployments before and after the upgrade to version 11.3.
+The following example shows the changes to NetWitness Platform 10.6.6 ESA rule deployments before and after an upgrade to version 11.3 or later.
 In this example, before the upgrade there are six 10.6.6 ESA rule deployments.
 Four deployments have both ESA primary and ESA secondary Event Stream Analysis services.
 One deployment has only the ESA primary service and another one has only the ESA secondary service.
 Each 10.6.6 ESA rule deployment before the upgrade has a set of rules as shown in the following table:

 The following figure shows the 10.6.6 ESA rule deployments before the upgrade.